Bankruptcy Attorney Miami

 Is bankruptcy the right decision for you?

 Around 97% of bankruptcies are filed by individuals, according to debt.org.
 This means that you do not need to feel defeated or alone when deciding to file for bankruptcy.
 Many people – from all walks of life – struggle with debt management and have found themselves in overwhelming debt.
-Sometimes individuals take on expenses (like a mortgage, auto loan, or student loan to name some of the most common) and don’t have the income to pay for it.
-Other times they are faced with unexpected expenses such as medical debt, loss of employment, business closure, the death of a loved one, or a disability that keeps them from earning at their full potential.
+Sometimes individuals take on expenses (like a mortgage, auto loan, or student loan, to name some of the most common) and don’t have the income to pay for them.
+Other times, they are faced with unexpected expenses such as medical debt, loss of employment, business closure, the death of a loved one, or a disability that keeps them from earning at their full potential.
 Whatever the reason for you to feel like the debt is crushing and there is no way out of it, bankruptcy can be the solution.

 What are the repercussions of filing bankruptcy?